-When it comes to video production, choosing the right export settings can make or break your project.
+When it comes to video production, choosing the correct export settings can make or break your project.
 Did you know that nearly 70% of viewers lose interest if a video takes too long to load?
 That’s why getting it right is crucial.

 With Heroic Shorts, we simplify the process of creating automated video shorts, helping you save time while delivering high-quality results.
-Our expertise in video export settings ensures your content shines brighter than the competition.
+Our expertise in video export settings ensures that your content shines brighter than the competition.

 Let’s explore how to optimize your videos for maximum impact without overwhelming you with technical jargon.